 The Best Cryptocurrency Exchanges in Canada

-In 2017, you might have first heard about Bitcoin or cryptocurrencies, as Bitcoin broke news worldwide throughout the year, peaking at $19,783.06 in December and making many early investors obscenely rich.
+You might have first heard about Bitcoin or cryptocurrencies some years ago, as Bitcoin broke news worldwide throughout the year of 2017, peaking at $19,783.06 in December and making many early investors obscenely rich.
 Some people wrote off Bitcoin as a bubble that was bound to break (myself included, admittedly).
 Others realized the long-term potential of cryptocurrencies.
-Now in 2021, Bitcoin has hit a peak over twice as high as it was in 2017, and the second biggest cryptocurrency Ethereum, as of writing, is trading at new peaks every day.
+Now in 2022, Bitcoin has hit a peak over four times as high as it was in 2017, and the second biggest cryptocurrency Ethereum, as of writing, is trading at new peaks every day.
 Many more people are looking into crypto as a new alternative to investing due to these recent successes, as it seems cryptocurrencies are becoming more and more mainstream.

 While this world of cryptocurrency may seem daunting, you are already taking the most important step: learning about the world of crypto is intrinsically important to invest, let alone making money, through trading cryptocurrency.
 The next step is finding a cryptocurrency exchange so you can start trading.

 Here are our favourite top-rated crypto exchanges in Canada:

 - Binance Exchange

 (March 2022) We updated Bitbuy’s number of cryptocurrencies from 9 to 15.

 (August 2021) We added Crypto.com due to positive reviews that the site has garnered since we last updated this article, as well as removed two cryptocurrency exchanges due to negative reviews associated with those services.

 |Exchange or Broker||Fiat Currencies||Cryptocurrencies||Trading Fees||Links|

 |CAD||17||>0.2% for Pro Trade, 0.2% for Express Trade||View Details|

 |Only Crypto||Over 150||>0.1%||View Details|